getreu/tp-note/docs/source/tpnote--manpage.md

 clipboard content and stores the result in variables.
 New notes are created by filling these variables in predefined and customizable _Tera_-templates.
-In case the first positional parameter '`<FILE>`' points to an existing Tp-Note file, the note's metadata is parsed and, if necessary, its filename is adjusted.
+In case the first positional parameter '`<FILE>`' points to an existing Tp-Note file (i.e. a Markdown file with a YAML front matter header), the note's metadata is parsed and, if necessary, its filename is adjusted.
+When '`<FILE>`' points to a plain Markdown file without a YAML header, Tp-Note opens it directly for editing and viewing without modifying the file.
+Passing the '`--add-header`' flag additionally prepends a YAML header, converting the plain Markdown file into a full Tp-Note note.
 For all other file types, Tp-Note creates a new note in the same directory annotating the file.
 If the positional parameter '`<DIR>`' points to an existing directory (or, when omitted, the current working directory), a new note is created in that directory.
 After creation, Tp-Note launches the system's file editor.
 Although the configurable default templates are written for Markdown, Tp-Note is not tied to any specific markup language.
 However, Tp-Note comes with an optional viewer feature that currently renders only Markdown,